jonathan-vella/architecting-for-success/105-Well Architected/wds/01-Understanding customers business and technical needs/adatum_faq.md

 **Q: Where is Adatum Deliveries headquartered?**
 A: Adatum Deliveries is headquartered in Paris, France.

+**Q: What are the regulatory and compliance requirements of Adatum Deliveries?**
+A: Compliance with GDPR is mandatory.

 **Q: What is the technology landscape of Adatum Deliveries?**
 A: Adatum Deliveries has an on-premises datacenter at their headquarters and a custom Azure-hosted delivery platform called SmartDelivery.
 SmartDelivery provides services to schedule, track, and fulfill deliveries and serves as a backend for client apps.